The Ultimate Guide to Orcas Island, Washington: The Best Hotels, Restaurants, Hikes, and More!

 Darvill's

 Oh, Darvill's.
 This classic, independently-owned book store is filled to the brim with charm.
 Stop in, grab a coffee from the back, and settle in with a good book.
-Orcas warrants a select handful of great writers and Darvill's carries their published masterpieces - I typically pick up an Orcas-focused book every summer (and often an autographed copy because why not?)
+Orcas warrants a select handful of great writers and Darvill's carries their published masterpieces - I typically pick up an Orcas-focused book every summer (and often an autographed copy because why not?).

 Smorgasbord